Reuters Article, Published December 23, 2015

 RISKS OF AN INVESTMENT IN MILLBURN COMMODITY PROGRAM (the “Strategy”) include but are not limited to the following: (i) The Strategy is speculative.
 Investors may lose all or a substantial portion of their investment in the Strategy; (ii) The Strategy is leveraged.
 The Strategy will acquire positions with a face amount of as much as six to eight times or more of its total equity.
 Leverage magnifies the impact of both profit and loss; (iii) The performance of the Strategy is expected to be volatile.
 Since inception, monthly returns in the Strategy ranged from up 16.65% to down 7.09%; (iv) Investors will sustain losses if the Strategy is unable to generate sufficient trading profits and interest income to offset its fees and expenses; (v) A lack of liquidity in the markets in which the Strategy trades could make it impossible for the Strategy to realize profits or limit losses; (vi) A substantial portion of the trades executed for the Strategy take place on foreign exchanges.
 No U.S. regulatory authority or exchange has the power to compel the enforcement of the rules of a foreign board of trade or any applicable foreign laws.

+The views and opinions expressed herein are those of the author and do not necessarily reflect the views of Millburn Ridgefield Corporation, its affiliates or its employees.
 The information above is based on performance and other data available as of the date of this article or as otherwise noted.
 Any markets, models, leverage, portfolio weights and other data described herein change over time, but are accurate as of the date indicated herein.
 This article reprint is not an invitation to invest in any investment strategy managed by Millburn Ridgefield Corporation (“Millburn”) and must be supplemented by certain disclosure when considering an investment, including important information concerning risk factors, conflicts of interest and other material aspects of an investment; this must be read carefully before any decision whether to invest is made.
 Investors may lose all or a substantial amount of their investments.

 ¹Returns described herein are net of all fees, expenses and transaction costs typically incurred in a separately managed account trading the Strategy (2% per annum management fee; actual transaction costs incurred; 0.25% per annum ordinary operating and administrative expenses; 20% annual profit share, subject to a high water mark), and reflect the reinvestment of profits.